Rasmus20B/burn_fm/fmp_format.md

 Calculations are stored in a kind of bytecode, with basic operators ('+', '-', etc) being encoded as ints.

+## Operators

 - '+' :: 0x25
 - '-' :: 0x26
 - '\*' :: 0x27
 - '/' :: 0x28

+## How to decode numbers
+Numbers start with a 0x10.
+The 9th byte will be the first byte of the number

+## How to decode variables
+Variables start with the delimited of '0x1a, 0x2, 0x7e, variable name'.

 # Scripts